-- 401(k) plan participants investing in mutual funds tend to hold lower-cost funds.
-At year-end 2019, 401(k) plan assets totaled \$6.4 trillion, with 37 percent invested in equity mutual funds.
-In 2019, the average expense ratio for equity mutual funds offered in the United States was 1.24 percent.
-401(k) plan participants who invested in equity mutual funds, however, paid about one-third of that amount-0.39 percent-on average. - " The expense ratios that 401(k) plan participants incur for investing in mutual funds have declined substantially since 2000.
+- \\ 401(k) plan participants investing in mutual funds tend to hold lower-cost funds.
+At year-end 2020, 401(k) plan assets totaled \$6.7 trillion, with 38 percent invested in equity mutual funds.
+In 2020, the average expense ratio for equity mutual funds offered in the United States was 1.16 percent.
+401(k) plan participants who invested in equity mutual funds, however, paid about one-third of that amount-0.39 percent-on average. - The expense ratios that 401(k) plan participants incur for investing in mutual funds have declined substantially since 2000.
 In 2000, 401(k) plan participants incurred an average expense ratio of 0.77 percent for investing in equity mutual funds.
-By 2019, that figure had fallen to 0.39 percent, a 49 percent decline.
-The average expense ratios that 401(k) plan participants incurred for investing in hybrid and bond mutual funds also fell from 2000 to 2019, by 36 percent and 42 percent, respectively. - The downward trend in the expense ratios that 401(k) plan participants incur for investing in equity and hybrid mutual funds continued in 2019.
-The average expense ratio that 401(k) plan participants incurred for investing in equity mutual funds fell from 0.42 percent in 2018 to 0.39 percent in 2019.
-The average expense ratio that 401(k) plan participants incurred for investing in hybrid mutual funds fell from 0.49 percent in 2018 to 0.46 percent in 2019.
-The average expense ratio that 401(k) plan participants incurred for investing in bond mutual funds increased from 0.34 percent in 2018 to 0.35 percent in 2019. - " 401(k) plans are a complex employee benefit to maintain and administer, and they are subject to an array of rules and regulations.
-Employers offering 401(k) plans typically hire service providers to operate these plans, and these providers charge fees for their services. - Employers and employees generally share the costs of operating 401(k) plans.
+By 2020, that figure had fallen to 0.39 percent, a 49 percent decline.
+The average expense ratios that 401(k) plan participants incurred for investing in hybrid and bond mutual funds also fell from 2000 to 2020-by 39 percent and 47 percent, respectively. - The downward trend in the expense ratios that 401(k) plan participants incur for investing in hybrid and bond mutual funds continued in 2020.
+For hybrid mutual funds, this number fell from 0.46 percent in 2019 to 0.44 percent in 2020; for bond mutual funds, it fell from 0.35 percent in 2019 to 0.32 percent in 2020; and for equity mutual funds in 2020, it remained unchanged from 2019, at 0.39 percent. - " 401(k) plans are a complex employee benefit to maintain and administer, and they are subject to an array of rules and regulations.
+Employers offering 401(k) plans typically hire service providers to operate these plans, and these providers charge fees for their services. - " Employers and employees generally share the costs of operating 401(k) plans.
 As with any employee benefit, the employer typically determines how the costs will be shared.